isaacLepley/Alimus-Public/grimble.md

 - Uncommon: Hag Eye

-- The one thing Grimble found at the street corner where his sister disappeared eight years ago.
+- The one thing Grimble found at the corner where his sister disappeared eight years ago.

 ***